Names of Okinawa

 (沖縄, Okinawa) is a name with multiple referents.
-The endonym prototypically refers to Okinawa Island in southwestern Japan.
+The endonym refers to Okinawa Island in southwestern Japan.
 Today it can cover some surrounding islands (i.e., Okinawa Islands) and, more importantly, can refer to Okinawa Prefecture, a much larger administrative division of Japan, although the people from the Miyako and Yaeyama Islands still feel a strong sense of otherness to Okinawa.